MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-F&O-provider.md

 ## Prerequisites

 - You must have dual-write set up in your Finance + Operations instance.
-For information on seting up dual-write, see [Guidance for dual-write setup](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/connection-setup).
+For information on setting up dual-write, see [Guidance for dual-write setup](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/connection-setup).
 - Intelligent Order Management should be installed in the same dataverse instance as that of Finance + Operations.
 - Mappings associated with dual-write should be enabled.